fizzysoftware/spree_interakt/README.md

 =============

-Spree extension to integrate Interakt with your Spree-Commerce store . visit http://interakt.co for more details.
+Spree extension to integrate Interakt with your Spree-Commerce store . visit <a href='http://docs.interakt.co/integrations/spreecommerce' target='_blank'>http://docs.interakt.co/integrations/spreecommerce</a> for more details.

 PreRequisite
 ------------